surifirstpin/biplus_documentation/version.1/Reports.md

 **For Example :** If you want to create a project based on oracle connection select the project as **Oracle_Techdoc** from drop down list.

-- Model Section has different set of models developed for Orders, Customers, Delivery Report, Employees, Kitchen Process and Products.
+- Model Section has different set of models developed in Acubi for Orders, Customers, Delivery, Employees, Kitchen Process and Products.

 **For Example:** If you want to create a report for order based details, Select **Bi_Orders** for model using drop down list.